 - Young Engineering Associate of the Year (Category D Award)

-There are two stages to Individual Awards: Divisional level and National.
-To be considered eligible for judging at the National level, a member must have first won an Individual Award at the divisional level during the same year.
+There are two stages to Individual Awards: State level and National.
+To be considered eligible for judging at the National level, a member must have first won an Individual Award at the State level during the same year.

 2017 Winners Northern